edjohnson100/LiveUtilities/README.md

 **LiveUtilities** solves this by combining three powerful tools—LiveParameters, LiveConfig, and Changelog Sidecar—into a single, modeless HTML palette that docks right inside Fusion.
 Instead of constantly opening and closing native dialogs, you have a persistent, tabbed interface to manage your design's math, states, and history in real-time.

+---

+## ✨ What's New in v1.2.0

+* **The "Orphaned Parameter" Safety Net:** Have you ever renamed a sketch dimension (e.g., `SlotDepth=15`) on the fly, only to accidentally uncheck its "favorite" star later?
+Normally, Fusion drops it from the autocomplete index and buries it.
+LiveUtilities now automatically tracks **any** renamed Model Parameter.
+Even if you unfavorite it or delete the sketch it was attached to, the parameter stays pinned in your LiveUtilities sidebar under "Model Parameters."
+You can click the star in the UI to instantly register it back into Fusion's type-ahead index!
+* **Unified UI:** A seamless, tabbed interface to switch between Parameters, Configs, and Changelogs.
+Includes a native Dark/Light mode toggle.
+* **Bulletproof Data Handling:** Safely use dimensional characters (like `1/4" Birch`) in your parameter comments and snapshot names without breaking the backend database.

+---

 ## Installation

 ### Method: Manual Installation (Scripts & Add-Ins)